solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 npm run start
 ```

-We'll see that the program throws an error along with the program logs.
-You
+You'll see that the program throws an error along with the program logs.
+The
-should see the following:
+expected output should include:

 ```bash
 Close account fails here because the supply is not zero.